PennyLaneAI/pennylane/doc/introduction/transforming_circuits.rst

 Relevant links
 --------------

-Explore practical examples of transforms focused on compiling circuits in the :doc:`inspecting circuits </introduction/compiling_circuits>`.
+Explore practical examples of transforms focused on compiling circuits in the :doc:`compiling circuits documentation </introduction/compiling_circuits>`.
 For gradient transforms, refer to the examples in :doc:`gradients documentation <../code/qml_gradients>`.
-Discover quantum information transformations in the :doc:`qinfo documentation <../code/qml_qinfo>`.
-Finally, for a comprehensive overview of transforms and core functionalities, consult the :doc:`qinfo documentation <../code/qml_transforms>`.
+Discover quantum information transformations in the :doc:`quantum information documentation <../code/qml_qinfo>`.
+Finally, for a comprehensive overview of transforms and core functionalities, consult the :doc:`transforms documentation <../code/qml_transforms>`.